Preet-Sojitra/Image-steganography/README.md

 5. The project will be running on your local server.
 You can access it by clicking on the link provided in the terminal.

+## Acknowledgements

+Code for image steganography is taken from [here](https://www.kaggle.com/code/valkling/steganography-hiding-star-wars-scripts-in-images/notebook).
+I have developed the UI for the project using streamlit.

 ## Contributing

 Contributions are always welcome!